mflegar/fnm.java/README.md

 1. **Researches**: Acctors who receive the status of the project via electronic mail.
 These are the actors who are waiting for the completion of the system's functionality to be able to perform their duties.
 Although they look like active actors, they are actually passive actors, because the application will not provide feedback from researchers on whether they are satisfied with the status of the project.
 2. **External databases of research works**: Passive actors that provide access to similar works and relevant content via API.
 In our case, it will be the arXiv or PubMed database, which we will decide during this week, in which we will put a more detailed focus on the development of the system architecture.
 3. **OAuth2**: Passive actor to which the application sends an authentication request, after which it waits for a response in the form of approval or rejection.

+# Functional requirements for actors
+1. **Researches**: To researchers within the institution  the application will send information about the status of the project in the form of a corresponding message via electronic mail.
+2. **External databases of research works**: The application will forward projects to the external research database with the aim of linking them to the works it already owns.
+3.  **OAuth2**: The application will forward user data to the authentication system with the aim of successful login.

 # Stakeholders
 **Researchers**